 NOTE: This is just my opinion and does not necessarily reflect the views of CNY Drones.
-I have received no compensation for creating this content and none of the links are affiliate links.

 NOTE: ALL X5C’s being sold now have been upgraded.
 X5C and X5C-1 are one and the same these days.

 I get asked all the time, “I have never flown anything before and I want to learn how to fly drones and I have little money to spend.
 What should I get?”
 A lot of times people want to get something for their kid, who is generally under 16.